Lectures on Bulk Reconstruction: Boundary representation of free fields in the bulk

 Where we have used \eqref{hkll2}.
 Now $\langle 0|\mathcal{O}(X)\mathcal{O}(X')|0 \rangle$ is fixed completely by symmetry.
 We can therefore easily evaluate the above equation.
 As may be expected, it turns out to give the correct bulk two point function.
 The information about the bulk has been encoded in the boundary operator through the smearing function.

-Here we worked in global coordinates but we could have worked in the Poincare coordinates.
-That gives a smearing function with support on the boundary of the Poincare patch.
-This matches with the global smearing function in the Poincare patch coordinates, up to the ambiguities in the definition of the smearing function mentioned above.
+Here we worked in global coordinates but we could have worked in the Poincaré coordinates.
+That gives a smearing function with support on the boundary of the Poincaré patch.
+This matches with the global smearing function in the Poincaré patch coordinates, up to the ambiguities in the definition of the smearing function mentioned above.
 We refer to Appendix C of \cite{Hamilton:2006az} for details.

 The generalization to higher-spin fields can be carried out straightforwardly \cite{Heemskerk:2012np, Kabat:2012hp,Foit:2019nsr}.
 For bulk reconstruction in the background of a BTZ black hole see\cite{Hamilton:2006fh}.
 An interesting new technique for finding a representation for the bulk field using modular Hamiltonians was given in \cite{Kabat:2017mun}.
 This technique can be used to find a CFT representation for the bulk field in a variety of backgrounds.